dreadfullyposh/dash/README.md

 ## Workflow

+- With the Dash directory added to your path, you can now access the `dev` command from anywhere on your machine. `dev` is simply a wrapper for `docker-compose`
+- By default `dev commandname` will operate on the docker-compose.yml file in the current directory or above in the directory tree.
+Using `dev dash commandname` will operate on the Dash services.
-- The source code running inside a project container is loaded from the directory on your hard drive.
-You can use text editors and Git clients on the host machines, and shouldn't need to work in the guest machine or the container.
+- The source code running inside a project container is syncronized via a volume in docker-compose.yml.
+Normally the project repository directory on your hard drive gets mapped to a directory one level above the document root in your container.
+- You can use text editors and Git clients on the host machine, and shouldn't need to SSH in to work in the Docker machine or the container.
+If you do, you're probably doing something wrong.
-- You should not need to run any application code directly from your host machine.
+- That said, you should not need to run any application code directly from your host machine.
 Try to force yourself to find a containerized way of accomplishing things.
+This includes running `composer` or `npm`
 - Your SSH identity from the host machine will be forwarded into the guest machine.